romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial1_1-en.md

    The validator is telling us that he expected to see `<!DOCTYPE html>` at the beginning of our document.
 This tag is used to declare that the document is written in HTML5.
 Indeed, there are several standards of "HTML": HTML4, XHTML, HTML5, ...
-Today, the people mainly use HTML5 and we will do the same.
+Today, people mainly use HTML5 and we will do the same.

    For the document to be valid and recognized as an HTML5 document, **add** the tag `<!DOCTYPE html>` at the very beginning of the file.